shalaga44/missing-annotations-therapist/README.md

 > [!IMPORTANT]
 > It's working now! but still a FIRST draft!,
-> so think twice before using it be careful.
+> so think twice before using it! be careful.

 Kotlin Compiler Plugin that automatically adds missing annotations to your codebase based on configurable criteria.
 This